Tummy Tuck or Abdominoplasty Questions Answered by Dr. Kenneth Hughes, Los Angeles Plastic Surgeon

 Answer: Dr. Kenneth Hughes, Los Angeles plastic surgeon, performs the liposuction, tummy tuck, and Brazilian buttlift in combination for many patients.
 However, if they prefer staging the procedures, Dr. Hughes may recommend the liposuction and BBL first, followed by the tummy tuck three to six months later so that the result will be as tight as possible.

 A tummy tuck addresses both the loose skin and the lax abdominal wall as to give a nice, flat youthful contour to the abdomen.
 The tummy tuck also creates a more youthful belly button.
 Tummy tuck without muscle repair may make the recovery easier, but, if you have laxity in that area, the result will be better with plication.
 In general, the muscles should be brought to anatomic norms.
 The smaller the separation, the less tightening required and the less discomfort.
 Swelling will occur irrespective of muscle repair, and almost every patient requiring a tummy tuck will benefit from the muscle repair.
+Tummy tuck can be performed in conjunction with other surgeries as part of a mommy makeover.

 Dr. Kenneth Hughes of Hughes Plastic Surgery will place the scar as low as possible.
 This will be below the level of a C-section scar and almost to the level of the leg crease.
 With the low scar, the scar can be concealed by virtually any piece of clothing.
 The key is how the tension is managed at the end of the tummy tuck.